microsoft/fluentui/packages/react-components/react-table/Spec.md

 column has some design differences and supports secondary content which can contain extra instructions or description.

+#### Cell media

+A cell can also include a media item such as an icon or an avatar positioned at the start of the cell.

 ### Sizes

 The table supports the following sizes that affect the layout and size of its child components: